Understanding the Psychology of Incentives and Rewards

 March 20th 2018, by Brad Monaghan

 Achieving optimal motivation is less about dangling carrots and more about understanding our deeper human needs.
-For people in sales and marketing, as well as business owners, the same lessons apply.
+For sales leaders, entrepreneurs and sales professionals, the same lessons apply.

 Australian billionaire Richard Pratt famously quipped: “Encourage your people to be committed to a project rather than just involved in it.
 You know the difference between involvement and commitment, don’t you?
 In a meal of bacon and eggs, the chicken is involved, the pig is committed.”

 Humour aside, Pratt makes an important point.
 His farmyard anecdote begs the question, how many of us are merely involved in our careers rather than truly committed?
 How many of us just turn up every morning to go through the motions, and how many of us are truly motivated to overcome, rather than simply survive, the many challenges of running a sales team in a tough economy?